OH-Blog Logo

 Shopping cart full of food with man looking at freezer aisle food in the background

-Buying fresh fruits, vegetables and produce is a MUST when it comes to making healthy meals.
-If you’re someone who doesn’t go through your fresh goods fast enough, try freezing them instead for some extra staying power.
+Buying produce is a MUST when it comes to making healthy meals because of vitamins, minerals and fiber.
+If you’re someone who doesn’t go through your fresh goods fast enough, try purchasing frozen or canned produce for a longer shelf life.
+On top of fresh produce, below are some options that you could add to your next grocery list to stock your fridge and freezer.

 Fridge